 Most varieties of timber bamboo, such as Bambusa, Guadua and Dendrocalamus, are tropical plants.
 That means they probably won’t survive if the winters bring deep or prolonged freezing.
 In other words, you need a climate like Florida or Southern California.
 But Phyllostachys can be big, fast-growing, and extremely cold tolerant.
 P. rubromarginata is normally hardy down to about 5 or 10º below zero on the Fahrenheit scale.

 Bamboo is generally not a very finicky plant.
 But some species, like Moso (Phyllostachys edulis) can be very difficult to get established.
 And many will grow a lot slower if the conditions are sub-optimal.
 Poorly drained soil or insufficient sunlight can impede the plant’s ability to thrive.
-But Red Margin Bamboo is nearly invincible.
+But Red Margin Bamboo is nearly indestructible.

 Other features